AmpersandJS/ampersandjs.com/learn_markdown/browserify.md

 You point browserify at your "main" javascript file, the one which `require()`'s everything else your app needs, and browserify bundles it all into a single `app.bundle.js` file that is entirely self contained with all the dependencies you need in it.
 You can then use that like a normal javascript file in the browser like: `<script src='path/to/app.bundle.js'></script>`.

+### How and when to run browserify?

+There are a number of different way to run browserify, depending on your setup.

+#### browserify/watchify cli

+The simplest, as explained above is just to install [browserify](http://browserify.org), and run something like: `browserify path/to/main/app/file.js -o path/to/output/bundle.js`.

+If you're doing it this way, you may find [watchify](https://github.com/substack/watchify) useful, which watches your source files, and automatically rebuilds you browserify bundle when necessary.

+#### as part of grunt/gulp

+If you use grunt or gulp, there are plenty of browserify plugins for each to run browserify as part of your build. e.g: [grunt-browserify](https://github.com/jmreidy/grunt-browserify) and [gulp-browserify](https://github.com/deepak1556/gulp-browserify)

+#### beefy

+[beefy](https://github.com/chrisdickinson/beefy) is a great little tool for developing small apps or modules.
+It's basically a simple static web-server that will browserify your source on the fly.
+From the docs:

+* can live reload your browser when your code changes (if you want)
+* works with whatever version of browserify or watchify; globally installed or locally installed to `node\_modules/`.
+* will spit compile errors out into the browser so you don't have that 1-2 seconds of cognitive dissonance and profound ennui that follows refreshing the page only to get a blank screen.
+* will spit out a default index.html for missing routes so you don't need to even muck about with HTML to get started

+#### moonboots

+We wrote (and love) [moonboots](https://github.com/HenrikJoreteg/moonboots).
+It's kind of like a production-grade version of beefy.
+You can use it standalone, or as part of your [express](https://www.npmjs.org/package/moonboots-express) or [hapi](https://www.npmjs.org/package/moonboots_hapi) server, and it wil handle compiling and serving your js and css code, including things like autoreload in development, and caching and minifying in production.

+It is installed as a part of the example [ampersand app](/learn/quick-start-guide) so you can check it out there.

+## Summary

+There is a lot more to npm and browserify than we covered here.
+Again, [the browserify handbook](https://github.com/substack/browserify-handbook) is a great reference to take a look at.